kevinpt/vhdl-extras/doc/index.rst

 need to activate the newer presto VHDL compiler if it isn't set as the default.

-Some more modern language features are implemented in the code present in the `extras_2008` library.
+Some of the code is available as enhanced implementations that take advantage of features provided by newer versions of VHDL.
+These packages are provided in the extras_2008 library.
 Files that are VHDL-2000 compliant have a "_20xx" suffix while VHDL-2008 specific code has a "_2008" suffix.
 The Modelsim build script compiles all of these files in 2008 mode.
 You will have to manually build anything you want in 2000 (or 2002) mode.

 In this library, the unresolved `std_ulogic` and `std_ulogic_vector` types are preferentially used in favor of `std_logic` and `std_logic_vector`.
 Driver